Redhat8983/learning-django/readme.md

 ### Ch 09 User Authentication

-* Implement Log In, Log Out, Sign On with CustomUser Form
+* Implement Log In, Log Out, Sign On pages
-* Build User App with MVT
+* Custom users/forms.py to set parameters with custome fields
+* Understand How admin and regular users in Django

 ### Ch 10 Bootstrap